metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 Optional:

-- `cluster_trust_bundle` (Attributes) ClusterTrustBundle allows a pod to access the '.spec.trustBundle' fieldof ClusterTrustBundle objects in an auto-updating file.Alpha, gated by the ClusterTrustBundleProjection feature gate.ClusterTrustBundle objects can either be selected by name, or by thecombination of signer name and a label selector.Kubelet performs aggressive normalization of the PEM contents writteninto the pod filesystem.
-Esoteric PEM features such as inter-blockcomments and block headers are stripped.
-Certificates are deduplicated.The ordering of certificates within the file is arbitrary, and Kubeletmay change the order over time. (see [below for nested schema](#nestedatt--spec--config--files--cluster_trust_bundle))
+- `cluster_trust_bundle` (Attributes) ClusterTrustBundle allows a pod to access the '.spec.trustBundle' field of ClusterTrustBundle objects in an auto-updating file.
+Alpha, gated by the ClusterTrustBundleProjection feature gate.
+ClusterTrustBundle objects can either be selected by name, or by the combination of signer name and a label selector.
+Kubelet performs aggressive normalization of the PEM contents written into the pod filesystem.
+Esoteric PEM features such as inter-block comments and block headers are stripped.
+Certificates are deduplicated.
+The ordering of certificates within the file is arbitrary, and Kubelet may change the order over time. (see [below for nested schema](#nestedatt--spec--config--files--cluster_trust_bundle))
 - `config_map` (Attributes) configMap information about the configMap data to project (see [below for nested schema](#nestedatt--spec--config--files--config_map))
 - `downward_api` (Attributes) downwardAPI information about the downwardAPI data to project (see [below for nested schema](#nestedatt--spec--config--files--downward_api))
 - `secret` (Attributes) secret information about the secret data to project (see [below for nested schema](#nestedatt--spec--config--files--secret))